Carol Leader: Early career

 She played Barbara Charlton in Young at Heart from 1980 to 1981, and Sadie Tomkins in Casualty in 1988 and has also been in Flambards, Sally Ann, First and Last (1989), Peak Practice and 1992 TV series Kevin and Co.
 She has also appeared in UK television series including Late Starter, Tales of the Unexpected, The Bill and The Knock.
 During the 1970s and 1980s she was a presenter of long-running UK children's TV series Play School, and children's TV show Chock-A-Block, co-presented with fellow former Play School host Fred Harris.

-Play School and Choc-A-Block 1974 – 1986
+Play School and Chock-A-Block 1974 – 1986

 Leader worked as a Perspectives player, writer and director in her early twenties before moving to London to become a regular presenter for BBC Children's TV Play School.
-She also presented the pre-school show Choc-A-Block in 1981 and co- presented and was a script writer for the series Introducing Science – a weekly half hour programme on science for BBC Schools Radio.
+She also presented the pre-school show Chock-A-Block in 1981, and co-presented and was a script writer for the series Introducing Science – a weekly half hour programme on science for BBC Schools Radio.

-Leader also made an 'appearance' in Sue Townsends's The Secret Diary of Adrian Mole, Aged 13¾:
+Leader also made an 'appearance' in Sue Townsend's The Secret Diary of Adrian Mole, Aged 13¾:

 "Friday June 26th: Doctor said our thermometer is faulty.
 I feel slightly better.
 Got up for twenty minutes today.
 Watched Play School; it was Carol Leader's turn, she is my favourite presenter".